prikhi/AcornAccounting/docs/source/specs/design/screens.rst

 while the ``End Date`` will default to the current date.

 The Heading will display the Account's Number, Name and Current Balance.
+Additional information should include the statement date of the last reconciliation, only if the Account was previously reconciled.

-There will be 2 hyperlinks for Accountants/Administrators, ``Edit`` for changing the Account's details(name, parent, balance, etc.) and ``Reconcile`` for reconciling the Account against Bank Statements.
+There will be 2 buttons for Accountants/Administrators, ``Edit`` for changing the Account's details(name, parent, balance, etc.) and ``Reconcile`` for reconciling the Account against Bank Statements.
+If the Account is a Bank Account, there should also be a button linking to it's Bank Journal.

 The table will be populated with Transactions within the date range.
 The table will have headings for the Entry Number, Date, Memo, Transaction Detail,